Nuts and seeds are certified superfoods.

 In addition to its low calories, pistachios are exceptionally rich in many nutrients, including protein and dietary fiber.

-One serving of pistachios, which is an ounce contains just 159 calories and 13 grams of fat, yet packs 6 gram of protein, 3 grams of fiber.
+One serving of pistachios, which is an ounce contains just 159 calories and 13 grams of fat, yet packs 6 grams of protein, 3 grams of fiber.

 Pistachios are also an excellent source of heart-healthy unsaturated fatty acids, vitamin B6, niacin, copper, and manganese.